 Click here for an SWRCB outline of State Intervention: click here

 The State has granted local GSAs powers to implement the law.
-Sustainability success is measured by the State at a subbasin-level, not just the GSA level.
-The law states a GSP may be 1) a single GSP developed and implemented by one GSA covering the entire subbasin, 2) a single GSP developed and implemented by multiple GSA’s covering the entire subbasin, or 3) multiple GSPs implemented by multiple GSAs within the subbasin under a coordination agreement between those GSAs.
+Sustainability success is measured by the State at a subbasin level rather than individual GSA level (given multiple GSAs exist within a subbasin).
+The law states a GSP may be 1) a single GSP developed and implemented by one GSA covering the entire subbasin, 2) a single GSP developed and implemented by multiple GSA’s covering the entire subbasin, or 3) multiple GSPs implemented by multiple GSAs within the subbasin under a coordination agreement between those GSAs (Section 10727).
 Although GSAs may choose to develop individual GSPs, they must cooperate to bring the subbasin to sustainable groundwater levels by the year 2040.

 The McMullin Area GSA is one of seven GSAs within the Kings Subbasin.
-The GSAs have moved forward to develop individual GSPs, and will enter into a formal coordination agreement to ensure success of reaching sustainability as an entire subbasin.
+The GSAs have moved forward to develop individual GSPs, and will enter into a formal coordination agreement to ensure sustainability is met as a subbasin.

 The McMullin Area GSA highly values public input throughout the GSP process.
 Participation and engagement is necessary for the consideration of local stakeholders interests and preferences.
 The GSA will continually provide opportunity for the public to engage in the planning process.
 Check our GSP calendar for upcoming events, and if you haven’t already, click here to sign up for our Interested Persons email list.